Phil was born on St Patrick’s day, 17th March 1962, in Port Pirie, South Australia.

 He married Catie in 1984 and they have two daughters, now both married, and two grandchildren.

 As Phil and Catie’s media business grew they decided to move from South Australia to Wollongong, NSW in 1993.
-They’re extremely pleased that all of their family members still live within the same postcode, Wollongong 2500.
+They’re extremely pleased that all of their family members still live in Wollongong.

 Phil won an academic scholarship to attend Westminster School in Adelaide, SA.